 "And you don't believe a force ruling the universe?"

 "Maybe gravity and the speed of light, sir."
 I was good in math, but rejected the infallibility of any law of science other than 1 + 1 = 2 or the power of zero to negate all numbers and formulas.
-I got As in math.
+I scored As in math.

 "Heaven and hell?"